RxnWeaver/RxnWeaver/doc/design/molecule-normal-form.md

-Each atom knows its element, current valence configuration, if it is an isotope of its element, any residual charge on itself, the number of (explicit and implicit) hydrogen atoms attached to it, its spatial coordinates, its neighbours, the specific bonds with them, _etc._.
+Each atom knows its element, current valence configuration, if it is an isotope of its element, any residual charge on itself, the number of (explicit and implicit) hydrogen atoms attached to it, its spatial coordinates, its neighbours, the specific bonds with them, _etc_.

 Atoms have a normalised form to which they are converted after the entire molecule is read and validated.
 The process of normalisation